 UK Stocks-Factors to watch on March 2

-March 2 - Britain's FTSE 100 .FTSE index is seen opening 116 points higher at 6,697 on Monday, according to financial bookmakers.
+March 2 - Britain's FTSE 100 .FTSE index is seen opening 116 points higher at 6,697 on Monday, according to financial bookmakers, with futures up 2.15% ahead of cash markets open.

-* NMC HEALTH: NMC Health NMC.L, the UAE healthcare company, has hired Moelis & Co MC.N to advise on a debt restructuring, three sources familiar with the matter said on Sunday.
+* HISCOX: Insurer Hiscox HSX.L said it has received some claims in connection with the coronavirus outbreak, after reporting a plunge in 2019 profits.

+* SENIOR: British Boeing supplier Senior SNR.L reported a fall in both 2019 adjusted and pretax profits and said it expected 2020 margins to fall as the halt in production of 737 MAX jets weighed on its business.

 * OIL: Oil prices pared losses after earlier hitting multi-year lows as hopes that a bigger than expected production cut from OPEC and stimulus from central banks could offset economic gloom from the coronavirus outbreak.
 O/R